DDoS/JICI/README.md

 # JICI #
 Stands for <strong>J</strong>ava <strong>i</strong>ntepreter and <strong>c</strong>ode <strong>i</strong>nteraction.

-Currently supported are expressions (all operators), including field accesses, method and constructor calls.
+Currently supported are expressions (all operators), including arrays, field accesses, method and constructor calls.
 Imports and variable declaration statements are also supported.

-There is no support for generics due to type erasure.
-Arrays are partially supported, right now only indexing and varargs method calls work.
+Generics are in progress.

 ## Cloning
 If you are using Git, use this command to clone the project: `git clone git@github.com:DDoS/JICI.git`